 If you're looking for more headphones, check out our recommendations for the best audiophile headphones, the best headphones for music, and the best wired headphones.

-The TRUTHEAR x Crinacle ZERO: RED are a better choice for fans of bass-heavy genres than the TRUTHEAR HEXA, which lacks a little rumble in the low end.
+The TRUTHEAR x Crinacle ZERO: RED are a better choice for fans of bass-heavy genres than the TRUTHEAR HEXA, which lacks a little body in their low end.
 On the other hand, Jazz fans may appreciate the slightly more detailed treble of the HEXA.
 The RED are a bit cheaper than the HEXA, but the HEXA are slightly better at blocking out noise, though neither pair have ANC.

 The TRUTHEAR HEXA look a bit like a cubist version of the TRUTHEAR x Crinacle ZERO: RED.
 They have a similar teardrop-shaped design, but instead of curves, this shape is built up from six straight lines, hence the HEXA(gon) name.
 The HEXA's outer shell is made of black plastic, and they ship with a braided, detachable cable.
 Internally, each IEM sports a 10mm woofer to reproduce low-end and three balanced armature drivers to reproduce mid-range and treble frequencies.
 The buds ship with waifu packaging, which you might find charming or cringe depending on your tastes.